Skip to content

 Polyphenols and Antioxidants

-Found in berries, green tea, turmeric and colourful vegetables, these compounds help protect cells from oxidative stress
+Found in berries, green tea, turmeric and colourful vegetables, these compounds help protect cells from oxidative stress.
+Curcumin Turmeric Complex and Astaxanthin are two of the most potent antioxidant supplements available.

 Zinc and Selenium